Please follow these preparations before continuing with this how to.

 Provide the following values:

-Open the widget source directory, which is the directory you entered when creating the widget.
+- Open the widget source directory.
+This is the directory you entered when creating the widget.

 The new widget source contains the following directories: